di-teach/supinfo_5lake_course/lessons/01-introduction-to-datalake-and-databricks/ReadMe.md

 # Hands-on with Databricks and Delta Lake

-This exercise will guide you through deploying and managing an **Apache Spark cluster** using **Databricks Community Edition**, as well as ingesting and processing data with **Delta Lake**.
+This exercise will guide you through deploying and managing an **Apache Spark cluster** using **Databricks Community Edition**, as well as ingesting and processing data with **Delta Lake**.<br />
 You will explore setting up a workspace, loading data, running a Spark job, and managing data processing using Delta Lake.

 ## Objective

 Set up a **Databricks Community Edition workspace**, manage it to process a sample dataset using **Delta Lake**, and explore real-time data transformations, optimization, and management techniques.

 ### Step-by-step guide